-Part one of this two part article introduced the topic of signal generators.
+Part 1 of this two-part article introduced the topic of signal generators.
 This time, we will look at the frequency synthesizer.
 A synthesizer architecture is shown in Figure 1.
 This type of signal generator is more modern than the old-fashioned type, and is capable of producing very accurate, high-quality signals.

 There are three main sections to this signal source: Reference Section, Frequency Synthesizer, and Output Section.
 In Figure 1, each section is broken down into further components for sake of easy analysis.

 The Reference Section is at the very core of the signal generation process.
 It is an accurate, stable, fixed-frequency source such as a crystal oscillator.
 The frequency of the reference section must be precisely adjustable over a small range so that it can be compared to a higher order standard, such as a Cesium-beam oscillator or WWVB comparator receiver, for purposes of calibration.

 Because it controls the frequency synthesizer, the stability of the reference section determines the overall stability of the signal generator.
 The stability of ordinary crystal oscillators is reasonably good for many purposes, but not for use in the reference section of a signal source.
 For that purpose, either Temperature Compensated Crystal Oscillators (TCXO) or Oven Controlled Crystal Oscillators (OCXO) are used for the reference section.
 The TCXO will typically exhibit crystal aging of better then ±2 ppm/year, and a temperature aging of ±1 ppm/year.
 The OCXO is capable of 0.1 ppm/year for aging and 0.01 ppm/year for temperature.